CppQt/contactbook/README.md

 end of list.

 ### Edit
 User can edit any contact.
+Validation is presented (name and surename cannot contain spaces, email and birthday checked by mask).
+Date can be selected from date picker popup.

 ### Safe to file:
 User can fill previously loaded file and save it.